PolavarapuGirish/se24ucse177_AI-Assignment-3/Q1_Dijkstra_PathFinding/Dijkstra_PathFinding.md

- Dijkstra’s Algorithm with Real-Time Distance API
+🚀 Dijkstra’s Algorithm using Real-Time Road Distances

- Overview
+📌 Overview

-This project implements Dijkstra’s Algorithm (Uniform Cost Search) to find the shortest path between cities in India using real-world road distances fetched dynamically from an API.
+This project implements Dijkstra’s Algorithm (Uniform Cost Search) to compute the shortest distance between major cities in India using real-world road distances fetched dynamically via an API.

-Unlike traditional implementations that use hardcoded values, this project integrates an external API to obtain accurate, real-time distances, making it more practical and realistic.
+Unlike traditional implementations that rely on hardcoded values, this project uses live data, making it more realistic and practical.

 ⸻

- Objectives
+🎯 Objectives
-	•	Implement Dijkstra’s Algorithm
+	•	Implement Dijkstra’s shortest path algorithm
-	•	Use real-time road distance data
+	•	Fetch real-time road distances using an API
-	•	Avoid hardcoded values
+	•	Avoid hardcoded graph values
-	•	Optimize performance using caching
+	•	Improve efficiency using caching

 ⸻

- Technologies Used
+🛠️ Technologies Used
 	•	Python 3
 	•	OpenRouteService API
 	•	Requests Library